beiertu-mms/dwm/README.md

 # dwm - dynamic window manager
-[dwm][1] is an extremely fast, small, and dynamic window manager for X.
+A fork of [dwm][1], a extremely fast, small, and dynamic window manager for X.

 ![dwm](./dwm.png)